 42. Black Hole Charles Burns

 A strange sexually-transmitted plague is rampant in Seattle in the 1970s.
-The plague has multifarious, dynamic symptoms - then the murders start.
+The plague has various, dynamic symptoms - then the murders start.
 Dark and hypnotically beautiful amid all the horrors.

 Other / Misc / Unpigeonholable